 Hope that you have been coping ok during this unprecedented time, it has certainly been a strange moment in history for us all.
 We would be interested to hear about your experiences.
 We will be back in the office from next week so able to sort out any postal enquiries and update any subscriptions.
 We are hoping the e-newsletter issue is resolved now but please update us if you know of anyone who still isn't receiving it.

 Great news, we have received £300 from the Marsh Christian Trust, this will go towards our running costs.

 Glossary: EI: Environmental Illness, MCS: Multiple Chemical Sensitivity, EHS/ ES: Electro-Hypersensitivity

 Sign up at www.mcs-aware.org.
-If you like this why not also have a look at our magazine: over 40 pages of articles, news and tips delivered straight to your door or inbox three times a year, find out more here.
-To get the latest news follow us on Twitter and Facebook or check out our pictures on Pinterest.
+If you like this why not also have a look at our magazine: 48 pages of articles, news and tips delivered straight to your door or inbox twice a year (plus a smaller Christmas edition), find out more here.
+To get the latest news follow us on Twitter and Facebook.

 Not interested any more?
 Back to top